PetervdHemel/PetervdHemel/README.md

 ## Currently a student at REA Groningen.
 - Working on various Python projects involving real-world scenarios.
 - Interested in learning all sorts of programming languages.
+- Previously programmed in Unity using C#
+- Started programming in school using Microsoft VB.NET

 <br />